 Meditation is needed more than ever in these busy times.
 Times that have us questioning what our purpose is and what the human experience is about.

-Jacqualine offers a Community Guided Meditation class the last Sunday of every month at Jaya Yoga Centre, North York (Toronto) – 7-8pm.
+Jacqualine offers a free Community Guided Meditation class for charity the last Sunday of every month at Jaya Yoga Centre, North York (Toronto) – 7-8pm.
 The class is by donation.
 Suggested minimum donation is $10 or 2 x non-perishable food items donated to the SEVA Food Bank.
 To learn more about the SEVA Food Bank, click HERE.

 The class is open to anyone, whether new to the practice of Meditation, or those with an established practice.
 If you are planning on attending, please bring your yoga mat as a portion of class is done laying down.
 No experience necessary.
 Non denominational.
 (No class July/August) To reserve your spot, sign up at www.jayayoga.ca